aaviator42/StorX/README.md

-###  12. `\StorX\Sx::writeKey(<keyName>, <keyValue>)`
+###  13. `\StorX\Sx::writeKey(<keyName>, <keyValue>)`

-Writes the key along with the value to the open DB file.
+Writes the key along with the given value to the open DB file.
 The value can be text, a variable, an array, NULL, or an object of any class.
 Will fail if a key with the same keyName already exists.

 ```php